david-j-lee/spotlight-game/README.md

 ### `npm run start`

-This will open a local electron desktop app to play the game.
+This will open a local web app to play the game.
 Only a single user is currently allowed to write to the firebase db.

 ### `npm run build`

 Builds the app for production to the `dist` folder.<br />
-Currently only tested in MacOS.

 ## TODO

+- Better support of types
+- More metrics
-- Validate inputs
+- Testing
-- Fix input updates
+- Refactor firebase updates to single source
-- Show location on skip